 Choosing An Online Racebook to Signup At

 There are many racing betting websites out there that would like your business.
-They all claim to be the best, have the biggest promotions and so on.
+They all claim to be the best, have the biggest promotions, and so on.
 If you had to pick a racing website based on the claims on its front page, you’d be just as good off flipping a coin.

 Fortunately, you don’t have to pick sites based on their own word.
 You have the power of the internet and websites like ours to help you do your research.
-The key is to stick with sites that have proven themselves over a course of years with real money bettors.
+The key is to stick with sites that have proven themselves over the course of years with real money bettors.

 Our US readers will be happy to know that online horse racing is 100% legal.
 When the US government cracked down on internet gambling in 2006, it provided exemptions specifically for horse and greyhound racing.
 What this means for you is that you can place your wagers at licensed and legal betting websites.

 Yes, getting started is easy, but it’s still important that you choose the right betting site.
 There are plenty of safe, legal betting sites out there.
-Stay with sites that are licensed, regulated and authorized to do business in your country.
+Stay with sites that are licensed, regulated, and authorized to do business in your country.

 Online Horse Racing Betting in the United States